 Whether you are making your own nectar or not, keeping your nectar feeder clean is of utmost importance.
 How often should you clean your hummingbird feeder?
-Between 1-6 days depending on the outside temperature.
+You should go ahead and clean your hummingbird feeder every time you change out the nectar, every 1-6 days depending on the outside temperature.
 The hotter it is outside, the more often you’ll need to clean your feeder and put out new nectar to avoid spoilage, mold and bacterial growth.

 How often to clean your hummingbird feeder